StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Bass Iteration 7
+a sustained string melody, followed by woodwind and mellow piano melody. emotional and passionate - like something you would hear in old cartoons. an arpeggiated harp melody. mellow, soft, emotional and sad.
 [Go to Prompt 1](#prompt1)

 ![Bass 7 Waveform](iterations1/bass_7_waveform_spectrogram.png)